Activities and Events

-Piecemaker members are eligible to participate in many guild activities.
+Piecemakers members are eligible to participate in many guild activities.
 Learn more about becoming a member by visiting our Membership page.
+Check the calendar on the home page for specific dates and times.

 Many of our meetings include speakers with national reputations who present inspiring and informative presentations.
 This is a great opportunity to examine prize-winning quilts and to gain inspiration from innovative techniques.
 Some months, participants enjoy member-conducted mini-workshops or tie community quilts.